microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-create-group-and-team.md

     }
     ```

-2. Ensure the team has two or more owners.
-You can do so via the [add owner](/graph/api/group-post-owners?view=graph-rest-beta) operation.
+2. Ensure the group has two or more owners.
+You can do so via the [add owner](/graph/api/group-post-owners?view=graph-rest-1.0) operation.
 These should be real user accounts and not service accounts.
 Having two owners helps handle cases where one owner leaves the company or is unavailable to perform team management operations.

-3. Add all members (and guests if necessary) to the group using the [add member](/graph/api/group-post-members?view=graph-rest-beta) operation, if you did not do so in Step 1.
+3. Add all members (and guests if necessary) to the group using the [add member](/graph/api/group-post-members?view=graph-rest-1.0) operation, if you did not do so in Step 1.

 4. After the group is successfully created, which can take upto 15 minutes after completing Step 1, create a Microsoft Teams team using the [create team from group](/graph/api/team-put-teams?view=graph-rest-beta) operation.
 If you run into an error, the group creation process might not be completed; try waiting a few more minutes.